What do narcissists fear?

-Their fear of abandonment is why if they haven’t got someone lined up as your replacement, they will threaten, manipulate and fly into rages if you question the relationship.
+Their fear of abandonment is why if they haven’t got someone lined up as your replacement, they will threaten, manipulate and fly into rages or re-idealise￼￼ if you question the relationship.
 They will love bomb you, as they can think you’re rejecting the false self they’ve spent so much time putting together.
-Their false sense cannot survive on its own, and it is actually dependent on using other people.
-They will fight not to be alone because they can not stand to be around their own emptiness, they will try to destroy just to feel better within themselves.
+Their false self cannot survive on its own, and it is actually dependent on using other people.
+They will fight not to be alone because they can not stand to be around their own emptiness; they will try to destroy others just to feel better within themselves.

-Insecurities can cause most people to fear abandonment or being alone, self-doubt and lack of confidence can also make people fear rejection, where good people might hold onto someone who is bad for them for fear of loneliness, a narcissist holds on so they can be the one to reject and abandon the person, a narcissist will hold on just long enough until they can discard at the worst possible moment and move straight on.
+Insecurities can cause most people to fear abandonment or being alone.
+Self-doubt and lack of confidence can also make people fear rejection, where people not on the disorder might hold onto someone who is bad for them for fear of loneliness, a narcissist holds on so they can be the one to reject and abandon the person, a narcissist will hold on just long enough until they can discard at the worst possible moment and move straight on.

-They are extremely sensitive, but that sensitivity is only for themselves to feel and see about themselves, they are not sensitive, understanding or empathetic to other people’s needs of feelings only ever their own.
+Narcissists can be extremely sensitive, but that sensitivity is only for themselves to feel and see about themselves.
+They are not sensitive, understanding or empathetic to other people’s needs or feelings, only ever their own.

-Where most healthy people don’t want to be ignored or ignore others, why going no contact can leave you with feelings of guilt, as we want to be liked, be able to communicate and compromise with others, want to end any conflict and any pain.
-Whereas a narcissist often lacks in object consistency, so if they perceive that someone has criticised them in any way, they will not care for that person and go for the silent treatment, yet as they feel entitled and superior, as they require attention from others if someone falls silent and ignores the narcissist, this angers a narcissist deeply, and they will often up theirs games to get negative attention.
+Where most healthy people don’t want to be ignored or ignore others, why going no contact can leave you with feelings of guilt as we want to be liked, be able to communicate and compromise with others, want to end any conflict and any pain.
+Whereas a narcissist often lacks in object consistency, so if they perceive that someone has criticised them in any way, they will not care for that person and go for the silent treatment.
+Yet, as they feel entitled and superior, as they require attention from others if someone falls silent and ignores the narcissist, this angers a narcissist deeply.
+They will often up their games to get negative attention.

 Being exposed.
-We are all imperfectly perfect, we all make mistakes, we all make errors in judgment, we all learn, and we all grow, we all have a flaws, it makes us who we are, no baby just talks perfectly from day one, and even when we learn to speak, we all communicate differently we are individuals.
+We are all imperfectly perfect, we all make mistakes, we all make errors in judgment, we all learn, and we all grow.
+We all have a flaws.
+It makes us who we are, no baby just talks perfectly from day one, and even when we learn to speak, we all communicate differently.
+We are individuals.
 Most people encourage and support each other.
-However, a narcissist will find all your strengths and weaknesses and put you down over each and everyone to make themselves feel better, they need to be seen as perfect to others, and one way for them to do this is instiling so much fear and self-doubt in those around them, smear the names of those once close to them, so they can be the hero who tried to save the day, the victim who needs support, they will never be wrong, and they will never be the villain.
+However, a narcissist will find all your strengths and weaknesses and put you down over each and everyone to make themselves feel better.
+They need to be seen as perfect by others.
+One way for them to do this is by instilling so much fear and self-doubt in those around them, smear the names of those once close to them, so they can be the hero who tried to save the day, the victim who needs support, they will never be wrong, and they will never be the villain.

 Growing old and death.
 They have a deep fear of the loss of youth, and somatic narcissist fears this the most.

-They fear death, they all fear death as this is the complete loss of the narcissist self.
+They fear death, as this is the complete loss of the narcissist self.

 Most of these fears boil down to their false self and a deep fear of exposure.
-To avoid this, they use gaslighting, manipulation, lies and violence, they do not want to be held accountable for their own actions.
+They use gaslighting, manipulation, lies and violence; they do not want to be held accountable for their own actions.
 They love to project their own imperfections onto you.

-Step away from their games and no longer play, learn what they are, what they do, and see that they enjoy provoking reactions from you, lower your expectations of those who have none, yet keep your standards high of behaviour you will and will not accept.
+Step away from their games and no longer play, learn what they are, what they do, and see that they enjoy provoking reactions from you, lower your expectations of others, yet keep your standards high of behaviour you will and will not accept.
 Everything has an opposite, happy/sad, Up/down, left/right.
-Good and bad, it’s ok to see the good in everybody, it’s ok to see the bad in people, yet don’t overlook the bad in those who repeatedly let you down, hurt you, blame you, discredit your feelings and keep showing you they do not care.
-Instead, focus on you and who you want to be, you’re allowed emotions, you’re permitted good moments and bad moments, you’re allowed to process each one, you’re allowed to be you, look at what you do want from life, then take action to achieve it for you.
+Good and bad, it’s ok to see the good in everybody.
+It’s also ok to see the bad in people, yet don’t overlook the bad in those who repeatedly let you down, hurt you, blame you, discredit your feelings and keep showing you they do not care.
+Instead, focus on you and who you want to be.
+You’re allowed emotions.
+You’re permitted good moments and bad moments.
+You’re allowed to process each one.
+You’re allowed to be you.
+Look at what you do want from life, then take action to achieve it for you.